ryan-l-robinson/tech.ryanrobinson.ca/content/posts/drupal-subprojects.md

 title: "Composer: Options for a Submodule"
 date: 2023-07-09T14:12:00-05:00
 author: Ryan Robinson
-description: "Strategies for putting one git project within another."
+description: Strategies for putting one git project within another.
 tags:
+  - DevOps
   - Drupal
-  - Git, GitLab, and GitHub
 ---

 Suppose you want to tie in another private git package, such as something that is not listed on the Drupal directory - as part of your standard build process.
 Here are two approaches to do that: